amyyf/simple-survey-creator/README.md

 ## Notes

 In the interest of time and focusing on frontend/UX, I did not build out a database for this application.
-I've indicated with comments and console logs where I think CRUD operations would be carried out.
+I've indicated with comments and console logs where I envision CRUD operations happening.

+I've also made the main decisions about packages with time constraints in mind: [Create React App](https://create-react-app.dev/), [react-beautiful-dnd](https://github.com/atlassian/react-beautiful-dnd/), and [Tailwind](https://tailwindcss.com/) all allowed this project to get up and running very quickly.

 ## Available Scripts